emoulson/emoulson.github.io/_posts/2011-10-19-the-difference-between-bailout-and-bailout.md

 A “bailout” the way that most Americans see it is simply the Federal Reserve “secretly” giving money to big banks and corporations that don’t deserve it.
 In reality, a bailout is a loan, managed by a contract like any other, that must be paid back.
 If we didn’t have bailouts, our entire economy might collapse.

 If you really want to get rid of big banks and corporations gambling with government money (and therefore, your money), then you should be calling for a reenactment of the [Glass-Steagall Act](http://en.wikipedia.org/wiki/Glass%E2%80%93Steagall_Act).
 But, of course, none of the people who are clamoring for the Fed’s head on a pike want that (“It’s too much government regulation!”).

+* This post was originally hosted on the Tufts University blog [Jumbo Talk](http://admissions.tufts.edu/blogs/jumbo-talk/)